INiKkEI/led-cube-8x8x8/docs/00_overview/system-architecture.md

     DRV -->|multiplexed LED drive signals and current paths| CUBE
 ```

-**Figure — High-level system architecture.** The power subsystem receives external 5 V input and provides separate logic and display power paths.
+**Figure — High-level system architecture.** The power subsystem receives external 5 V input and provides logic and display power paths.
 The ESP32 is the central control block and handles BLE communication, animation logic, and scan generation.
 The LED driver subsystem converts ESP32 control signals into multiplexed drive signals for the monochrome 8×8×8 LED cube.
 Programming/debug access is a development-only interface to the ESP32.

 ---